-Waste collection utility charges for land or structures where Council deems that a service will be supplied for each residence, flat or strata title unit, will be charged \$286.00 per wheelie bin service whether or not a service is rendered.
+Waste collection utility charges for land or structures where Council deems that a service will be supplied for each residence, flat or strata title unit, will be charged \$294.00 per wheelie bin service whether or not a service is rendered.

-The service will be supplied to premises in the waste area which is defined as an area in which Council or Council's contractors provide a solid waste collection service as defined on the maps in Maps 12 to 23 - Volume 3 of these documents.
+The service will be supplied to premises in the waste area which is defined as an area in which Council or Council's contractors provide a solid waste collection service as defined in Maps 11 to 22 - Volume 3 of the MSC Budget.
 Waste services for non-residential properties within Mareeba Shire Council are not provided.

 In respect of improvements erected during the year, waste collection utility charges shall be levied proportionally for the unexpired part of the year from the date council determines the improvement is ready for occupation.
 For users, the charge will be for a weekly collection of one (1) wheelie bin.
-The proceeds from the charge will fund the operation of the collection service and costs of disposal of the refuse collected.
+The proceeds from the charge will fund the operation of the collection service, transport management and costs of disposal of the refuse collected.

-Waste Management Levy
+Waste Management Charge

-A utility charge for refuse transfer stations and landfills, to be known as the "Waste Management Levy" will be levied on all assessable properties within the boundaries of the Waste Management Levy Area as defined in Map 37 - Volume 3 of the MSC Budget excluding Categories G and E other than the below listed properties within either Categories G and/or E that have reasonable access to the waste facilities funded by this utility charge:
+A utility charge for refuse transfer stations and landfills, to be known as the "Waste Management Charge" will be levied on all assessable properties within the boundaries of the Waste Management Charge Area as defined in Map 36 - Volume 3 of the MSC Budget excluding Categories G and E other than the below listed properties within either Categories G and/or E that have reasonable access to the waste facilities funded by this utility charge:

 - Lot 1 ML4798

 - Lot 1 ML4867

-- Lot 1 ML4919.
+- Lot 1 ML4919

+- Lot 14 C15783